The Red-Headed League: Video games

 Multiple references to the story are made in the two The Great Ace Attorney games.
 In the first game, The Great Ace Attorney: Adventures, Herlock Sholmes (who is Doyle's Sherlock Holmes in the original Japanese version, with his name changed for legal reasons as part of localization) incorrectly deduces that one of the involved parties in the final case was trying to dig a tunnel into a bank from a pawnshop, which is quickly disproven by protagonist Ryunosuke Naruhodo.
 In the second game, The Great Ace Attorney 2: Resolve, Sholmes is fooled by a fraudulent advertisement from the "Red-Headed League" and drinks a potion that turns his hair red before being scammed out of five shillings.
 Sholmes later has the two leaders of the "league" arrested, and their testimony about the scam proves important in revealing the truth of the international conspiracy at the heart of the game's plot.
 In addition, the name John Clay is briefly mentioned in another case, though as the name of a policeman rather than a criminal, and a character is named Duncan Ross, although he is seemingly unrelated to the Red-Headed League.

 Books

 It was adapted into one of the books of the Hong Kong children's book series The Great Detective Sherlock Holmes, as "The Great Robbery" (驚天大劫案).
 It is Book #8 of the original Chinese version, and book #9 of the English version.

+It was adapted in THE TRIUMPHANT RETURN OF SHERLOCK HOLMES by Tomihiko Morimi 森見 登美彦 (the Japanese edition was published in 2024 by Chuokoron-Shinsha 中央公論新社) where Holmes suffered a great embarrassment when the closing of The Red-Headed League did not have the criminal intent as Holmes deducted, and this became the cause of Holmes's long-term slump/depression.